dalewis/dalewis.github.io/_posts/2017-04-03-adversarial-mnist.markdown

 $$\nabla_{x_i} L_i = \nabla_{x_i} \left(-\log\left(\frac{e^{f_{y_i}}}{ \sum_j e^{f_j} }\right)\right)$$

-which is exactly what we have in our gradient vector of shape `[D, 784]`, with each row i containing the gradient of the loss for sample i with respect to only sample i.
+which is exactly what we have in our gradient vector of shape <span class="mono">[D, 784]</span>, with each row i containing the gradient of the loss for sample i with respect to only sample i.

 We can thus roll our own gradient descent using this gradient tensor as follows: